Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 ## Further Improvements

-These are the last helper function refactors we'll work through in Learn, but that doesn't mean that there aren't many ways that we could still improve our existing code.
+These are the last helper function refactors we'll work through in Learn, but that doesn't mean that there are no more improvements left to find.
 One area for improvement that we noticed is how `Book`'s PUT route can raise the same errors as `create_model`-how might we add error handling there?

 What other refactors can you find, and how would you address them to make our routes more resilient?

 ## Check for Understanding